 Maths is taught on a daily basis and an increasing number of key principles of the Maths Mastery approach are being introduced to our Maths lessons:

 - Teachers reinforce an ethos that all children are capable of achieving high standards in Maths which encourages and develops a growth mindset.

 - The large majority of children progress through the curriculum content at the same pace.
 (Differentiation is achieved though individual support and intervention and challenging and deepening understanding).

 - Precise questioning to test conceptual and procedural knowledge and assess children regularly to identify those requiring intervention.

 - Children communicating and developing mathematical language.

-To support teachers and ensure consistency and progression, the school uses the DfE approved ‘Power Maths’ scheme to deliver lessons.
-The school’s ongoing engagement with the DFE funded Maths Hubs programme continues to ensure that staff understand the pedagogy of the Maths Mastery approach.
+To support teachers and ensure consistency and progression, the school uses the White Rose materials along with the DfE approved ‘Power Maths’ scheme to deliver lessons.
+The school’s ongoing engagement with the DfE funded Maths Hubs programme continues to ensure that staff understand the pedagogy of the Maths Mastery approach.

 Evidence of children becoming more competent mathematicians who can articulate and reason using correct mathematical language long after a concept has been taught further demonstrates a positive impact of our Maths curriculum.